 In 2014 I decided to refresh my approach to photography.

 I was heading to Cuba to collaborate on a historical photography project.
 I wanted a greater connection to subjects than I’d been having with my face obscured behind my big beloved Canon dSLR.
 I needed a camera that could also frame subjects if held high, held low or when shooting from the hip.
 I wanted a lighter and smaller system for greater agility and spontaneity.
 Image quality had to be excellent, with great low-light performance and intuitive tactile controls.
-After renting and testing three hot mirrorless cameras; The Fujifilm X-T1, the Sony A7 and the Olympus OM-D E-M10, I chose Fuji‘s X-T1.
+After renting and testing three hot mirrorless cameras; Fujifilm’s X-T1, Sony’s A7 and Olympus’ OM-D E-M10, I chose Fuji‘s X-T1.

 Beside the capabilities listed above, here are some of the factors that won me over: